vincentiusmartin/chip2probe/imads/README.md

 # iMADS model generator

-## Input paramter for inputdict.py
+## Input paramater for inputdict.py
 1. pbmdata: path to the pbm file
 2. column_train: which column has the intensity value (right now we assume the input has been normalized)
 3. kmers: which k to use